SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 There are two APIs that are used on the sandbox system that the API Hub makes available.
 Both are SAP S/4HANA Cloud APIs: [Sales Order (A2X)](https://api.sap.com/api/API_SALES_ORDER_SRV/resource) and [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/resource).

-In the developer keynote, this app is running in the Kyma runtime, but you can run it locally, locally in a Docker container, and also in Cloud Foundry.
-This README will show you how to get this app running in all four environments so you can compare and contrast them.
+In the developer keynote, this app is running in the Kyma runtime, but you can run it locally, locally in a Docker container, and also in CF. This README will show you how to get this app running in all four environments so you can compare and contrast them.

 > This entire procedure assumes you have cloned this repository to your own space on GitHub, and that you are therefore aware of the values for OWNER (your GitHub org or username) and REPOSITORY (where you've cloned this) throughout the rest of this document.
 All the examples (of output, and so on) will be given based on the home org and repository for this content, i.e. `sap-samples/teched2020-developer-keynote`.